g7kse/g7kse.github.io/content/blog/52week.md

 I'm not overly fussed about my log book.
 I use [QLog](https://github.com/foldynl/QLog) for logging when at home and mixture of paper and phone logging apps for when out xOTA.
 In the end the logs end up back in QLog.
 This programme does the backup for me and the adif is also syncronised to a NAS.
 If I lose it all I won't worry too much.
 There's plenty of opportunity to look to the future rather than the past.

-#### Week 15 - Monitor a transmission and take notes of the field strength 🚧
+#### Week 15 - Monitor a transmission and take notes of the field strength ✅

 Still need to do this formally, however the simple response would be that I look ast MSF and DCF VLF transmissions regularly to see how things are going, which antenna works best and to basically listen to the beeps.
+Caught up and made some sensible measurements using a data mode (FreeDV)

 #### Week 16  - Make a contact with a xOTA station ✅